sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 For this assignment to execute a powerful State Machine a game that has this in focus was designed.
 This means that the core ability of the player is to change ‘states’ or dimensions.
 To do this AI will be designed to change states using a ‘state machine’ with decision tree properties for dimension handling.

 ## State machine
 The State Machine designed for this assessment allows for a single action or script that extends the state to run ignoring other code in other scripts that return States.
-This design unlike the usual state machine means that scripts not in the current state can run if they don’t return a State value.
+This design, unlike the usual state machine, means that scripts not in the current state can run if they don’t return a State value.
 Though the original type of state machine is powerful this design allows for more flexible code while maintaining the original functionality of a state machine.
 Allowing for an easier debugging process throughout the game by improving readability for the developer to design complex AI, player animations ect.

 ### State Class
 ```